Herbert Henry Gatenby Moody

 Herbert Henry Gatenby Moody was a Canadian architect.

 He was born on 12 March 1903 to A. W. Moody and Elizabeth Jane Holland.
-He was educated at the Royal Military College of Canada in Kingston, Ontario.
-He graduated from the University of Manitoba with a degree in architecture in 1926.

-He practiced architecture with Derby and Robinson Boston and Sproatt and Rolf Toronto, Ontario.
+He was educated at the Royal Military College of Canada in Kingston, Ontario, and graduated from the University of Manitoba with a degree in architecture in 1926, then practising architecture with Derby and Robinson Boston and Sproatt and Rolf Toronto, Ontario.

-He and Robert E. Moore went into partnership from 1936–1976, in the architectural firm of Moody and Moore in Winnipeg, Manitoba.
+He went into partnership with Robert E. Moore from 1936–1976, in the architectural firm of Moody and Moore in Winnipeg, Manitoba.